 I’ve met so many other dancers, that basically did the same thing I did when first selecting their initial longboard dancing setup, the sequence typically goes something like this:

 - We become absolutely captivated by some display of longboard dancing that we see on YouTube or Instagram.
 For me, I was turned on to the sport by a video of Hans, Doyoung, and Moon effortlessly gliding around in Belgium (Endless Dancing).
 Who was it for you?
 Was it also Doyoung?
 Maybe Hyo Joo?
 Maybe you saw someone land a sick tiger claw?
 Let us know in the comments!

-- We decide, that’s what we wanna do!
+- We decide, this is what we wanna do!
 So we set out to spend countless hours online to figure out how we can start dancing on a longboard!
 Hazahhhh!

 - We’re still a little insecure with ourselves, so in order to ”try it out and see if we like it” with minimal risk, we order what we think is an ok longboard from Amazon or something similar, normally based on an equation of how fast we can get it, cost, and average customer review score.

 - Board comes, and yeah it’s ok for cruising, but as we rapidly dive more and more into dancing, we find out yeah ok maybe this isn’t the greatest setup for this sport…

-- Ditch first online board, go into a real skate / longboard shop, and buy a real setup meant for dancing.
+- We abandon first board we bought online, go into a real skate / longboard shop, and buy a real setup meant for dancing.